ballerina-platform/ballerina-lang/samples/getting_started/passthroughService/README.txt

 ======================
 bin$ ./ballerina run ../samples/passthroughService/passthroughService.balx

-The above command will start the ballerina server in the current terminal and deploy the passthroughService.balx file and publish the 'passthroughService' and 'nyseStockQuoteService' services
+The above command will start the 'passthroughService' and 'nyseStockQuoteService' services in the 'passthroughService.balx' file.
 Here the 'nyseStockQuoteService' will act as a backend.

 Invoking the service